spine/spine.site/app/views/docs/models.md

 <% title "Models" %>

 Models are the core to Spine, and absolutely critical to your applications.
 Models are where your application's data is stored, and where any logic associated with that data is kept.
 Models should be de-coupled from the rest of your application, and completely independent.
-The data associated with models is stored in memory under `Model.records`.
+The data associated with models is stored in memory, but can be persisted with HTML5 Local Storage or Ajax.

-Creating models is slightly different from creating classes, since the `create()` function is already reserved by models.
-Models are created with the `setup()` function, passing in the model name and an array of attributes.
+Model are created by extending `Spine.Model`:

     class Contact extends Spine.Model
       @configure "Contact", "first_name", "last_name"

+You should call `@configure()` before anything else inside the model, since it bootstraps various variables and events.
+Pass `@configure()` the model name, and any attributes the model has.

-Models are Spine classes, so you can treat them as such, extending and including properties.
+Models are like any other CoffeeScript class, so you can class/instance methods as usual:

     class Contact extends Spine.Model
       @configure "Contact", "first_name", "last_name"

+      @filter: (query) ->
+        @select (c) ->
+          c.first_name.indexOf(query) is not -1

       fullName: -> @first_name + " " + @last_name

+Models are Spine modules, so you can treat them as such, extending and including properties.

+    class Contact extends Spine.Model
+      @configure "Contact", "first_name", "last_name"

+      @extend MyModule

-Model instances are created with `init()`, passing in an optional set of attributes.
+Model instances are created with `new`, passing in an optional set of attributes.

     contact = new Contact(first_name: "Alex", last_name: "MacCaw")
     assertEqual( contact.fullName(), "Alex MacCaw" )